GitHubChuanYu/Project3_BehavioralCloning/README.md

 The codes for using multiple camera images are shown in model.py lines 37-45.
 The principle is for a left turn, a softer left turn is needed for left camera image, while a harder left turn is needed for right camera image.
 The steering angle correction parameters for left and right images can be set to tunable if needed.

-After the collection process, I had X number of data points.
+After the collection process, I had 6947x6 = 41682 number of data points (6947 is the original number of data points, 6 times is due to 3 times of 3 cameras and 2 times of flipping data augmentation).
 I then preprocessed this data by using generators

 I finally randomly shuffled the data set and put 20% of the data into a validation set.